 Attending his doctoral commencement were two other important MiraCosta College graduates: 2002 graduate Jasia Martinez, Alfredo’s beloved MiraCosta College sweetheart and now wife, along with their 3 year old son, Enrique; and Alfredo’s brother, Jose A. Martinez, 2003 MiraCosta College graduate.
 Also participating in this happy occasion was Alfredo’s very proud, happy and supportive mother, Araceli O. Morales Torres, who always believed that she could make a difference in her son’s lives with education, despite enormous struggles and sacrifice.

-Today, nearly two decades after he sat in his first ESL class at MiraCosta College’s Community Learning Center, Alfredo has a bright career in the field of solar energy, working as a Research Faculty and Managing Director of the Southern California Research Initiative for Solar Energy at the Bourns College of Engineering at UC Riverside, where he leads six undergraduate students and three graduate students.
+Today, more than two decades after he sat in his first ESL class at MiraCosta College’s Community Learning Center, Alfredo has a bright career in the field of solar energy, working as a Research Faculty and Managing Director of the Southern California Research Initiative for Solar Energy at the Bourns College of Engineering at UC Riverside, where he leads six undergraduate students and three graduate students.

 Alfredo attributes much of his current success to the “wonderful and enriching experiences at MiraCosta College,” and to the dedicated professors and mentors at the college, including his ESL instructor and the winner of the 2011 Hayward Award for Excellence in Education, Sylvia Ramirez.
 “Throughout my education and career path, I have been fortunate to have the support and care of people like Sylvia Ramirez, my ESL instructor, who made a true difference in my academic experience.
 I truly appreciate everything she did.”